BirchKwok/BirchKwok/README.md

 ### This is Birch Kwok's Homepage! 😎

-👨‍💻I' m currently working on mddcloud.com.cn, an platform for watching HongKong dramas, as a Senior Data analysis Engineer.
+👨‍💻I currently work at mddcloud.com.cn, an up-and-coming platform for watching HongKong dramas, where I work as a senior data analysis engineer.

-🏠I live in Guangzhou, China.
+🏠I live in Guangzhou, Guangdong Province, China.

 👏 Very Welcome to MY WORLD !